ME 370 System Dynamics and Control

 2. Have the SMU Computer Resource Center print it as a course note pack.

-Throughout the semester, you should be ready to show these (current) in any class, with threat of a 10% quiz grade deduction for that week.
+Throughout the semester, you should be ready to show these (current) in any class, with threat of a 10% assignment grade deduction for that week.

 The first is the Dynamic Systems playlist.